 Here are the key elements every series bible needs to contain:

-2. Statement of your genre.
+2. A statement of your genre.
 What “kind” of a show is this?
 A drama?
 A sit-com?
 A science-fiction show?
 A reality show?
 A documentary?
 An anthology?
-Then break it down further by setting.
+Then break it down further by subject matter.
 Is it a medical drama?
 A legal drama?
 A family drama?
 A mystery?
 A police procedural?
 Is it a romantic sit-com?
 A workplace sit-com?
 A family sit-com?
 If it’s a science-fiction show, does it take place in the present?
 The future?
 On earth?
 On a distant planet?
 On a starship or space station?
-The more specific the descriptor you have, the better.
-Historically, certain genres have been more successful than others.
-Since the beginning of broadcast TV, these have been police procedurals, medical dramas, detective mysteries, and legal dramas.
-What do these all have in common?
-All involve characters who work in the service of others.
-This makes them instantly sympathetic, regardless of their individual personality quirks.
-Who cares of a character is an abusive, arrogant asshole as long as he/she can save your life?
+The more specific the descriptor you have, the more your buyer can understand what you are selling.

-Is your series a traditional continuing series, that is, it’s intended to run as long as it garners decent ratings, or is it, by intention, a “limited series,” designed to run for only six to 13 episodes, and then call it quits?
+Is your series a traditional continuing series, that is, it’s intended to run as long as it garners decent ratings, or is it, by intention, a “limited series,” designed to run for only six to 10 episodes, and then call it quits?
 Is the show episodic, meaning that, while it has regular characters, each episode tells a stand-alone story?
 (Most police procedurals are episodic.)

 If you’re proposing a reality show, is it a competition-style show like American Idol, The Amazing Race, or The Bachelor, or is it a documentary-type reality show like Ice Road Truckers or Keeping Up with the Kardashians?

-5. Statement of your show’s premise.
+5. A statement of your show’s premise.
 That is, what is your show about?
-For example, Chris Carter’s 1993 classic The X-Files was about “Two federal agents — one a ‘believer’ the other a ‘skeptic’ — who investigate cases of paranormal phenomenon that may or may not linked to an decades-long government/alien conspiracy.”
-HBO’s Game of Thrones could be described as being about “A half-dozen powerful families who use cunning, treachery, magic, and military might to vie for control of the fabled ‘Iron Throne’ that will allow them to rule their continent-sized kingdom.”
-Back in the mid-1960s, producer Gene Roddenberry sold Star Trek to NBC by simply describing it as Wagon Train to the stars.”
+For example, Chris Carter’s 1993 classic The X-Files was about “Two federal agents — one a ‘believer’ the other a ‘skeptic’ — who investigate cases of paranormal phenomenon that may or may not be linked to an decades-long government/alien conspiracy.”
+Game of Thrones could be described as a fantasy series about “A half-dozen powerful families who use cunning, treachery, magic, and military might to vie for control of the fabled ‘Iron Throne’ that will allow them to rule their continent-sized kingdom.”
+Back in the mid-1960s, producer Gene Roddenberry sold Star Trek to NBC by simply describing it as “Wagon Train to the stars.”

 If you are an established producer, you may be able to get away with proposing a generic genre series.
-(Honestly, is the premise of New Amsterdam really all that different from The Resident or The Good Doctor or Grey’s Anatomy?)
+(Honestly, was the premise of New Amsterdam really all that different from The Resident or The Good Doctor or Grey’s Anatomy?)
 But as a new writer/creator, you need to bring something new to the table.
 You need an idea that distinguishes it from the pack.
 Usually this comes down to one or more of these four elements:

-Irony.
+D. Irony.
 Many great series are predicated on strong ironic twists.
-For example, The Shield, one of the shows that helped kick off the era of Peak TV back in 2002, featured, as its protagonist, a crooked cop.
+For example, The Shield, one of the shows that, in 2002, helped kick off the era of Peak TV, featured, as its protagonist, a crooked cop.
 The Sopranos was about a brutal mob boss suffering from a crisis of self-confidence and life-long mommy issues.
-House M.D. was about a brilliant doctor who lived to cure disease but was openly contemptuous of his patients.
+House, M.D. was about a brilliant doctor who lived to cure disease but was openly contemptuous of his patients.
 Breaking Bad was about a mild-manned high school chemistry teacher who evolved into a ruthless drug kingpin.
-(Or as creator Vince Gilligan famously put it, “It’s Mr. Chips becomes Scarface.)
+(Or as creator Vince Gilligan famously put it, “Mr. Chips becomes Scarface.”)
 The Americans was about an all-American couple who were actually Soviet spies.
-Veep is about public servants who are all out for themselves.
-Since the beginning of broadcast television, many comedy series have been based on irony, forcing together characters who, by their nature, just don’t belong together (e.g., The Beverly Hillbillies, Gilligan’s Island, The Odd Couple, Two and a Half Men, etc.)
+Veep was about public servants who are all out for themselves.
+Since the beginning of broadcast television, many comedy series have been based on irony, forcing together characters who, by their nature, just don’t belong together or are out of their natural element (e.g., The Beverly Hillbillies, Gilligan’s Island, The Odd Couple, Two and a Half Men, etc.)

 All of the information above needs to be condensed and expressed in a few simple introductory paragraphs.
 Be as descriptive as possible without being hyperbolic.
 Avoid comparing your show to other successful (or worse yet, unsuccessful) series, or setting your concept up as being somehow unique or trail-blazing.
 (The vast majority of shows that get on their air — and succeed — are shows that put a new or interesting twist on established tropes and genres.)
 Don’t describe why you created this show or why you think/believe/are so sure people will want to watch it.
 Just give the facts in as entertaining and engaging way as possible.